mayukataoka/Cloud-Tool-Comparison--SauceLabs-TestCloud-AmazonDeviceFarm/README.md

 ## SauceLabs Cons

-- We need to figure out the supported device and platform configurations from https://wiki.saucelabs.com/display/DOCS/Platform+Configurator#/ which is outdated as of 12/08/2016.
+- We need to find what the supported device and platform are from https://wiki.saucelabs.com/display/DOCS/Platform+Configurator#/ which is outdated as of 12/08/2016.
+- Lack of Apple devices.
 For example, iPhone 7 simulators are available but iPhone 7 real device is still not available in Saucelabs.
 - The reporter UI is not as good as the ones in TestCloud or Amazon Device Farm visually.
 - It is not a deal breaker, but it doesn’t not show a Memory/CPU performance test result that both TestCloud and DeviceFarm generate.